zeromonio/zeromon/README.md

 ### Pricing

 The cost for usage of this AMI software is $0.05 USD per hour (or basically, $36.00 USD per month) for all instance types in all regions, in addition to the EC2 pricing itself.
-Note that this $0.05/hour is billed on top of the instance pricing which is calculated separately and dependent upon Amazon based on the region and instance type.

 We also offer a 7-day 100% money-back guarantee.

-Unfortunately, the AMI is not currently available within the Amazon GovCloud region at this time.
+#### Instance Type

+Note that $0.05/hour is billed on top of the AWS instance pricing which is calculated separately and dependent upon Amazon based on the region and instance type.
+We generally recommend starting with a `t3.medium` instance type, but you may be able to use a `t3.small` for a smaller environment.
+However, a `t3.large` (or bigger) may be necessary depending upon the number of instances that you plan to monitor and pollers you configure within the Zabbix server.

+You may want to experiment with other instance types as well to determine what works best for you and your environment - please feel free to let us know!

 ### Support

 Any questions or concerns can be sent to support@zeromon.io and we will do our best to help you out!

+Unfortunately, the AMI is not currently available within the Amazon GovCloud region at this time.

 ---